UPV Textiles: what it means for you

 Register once

-Producers and importers have to report to the government.
-Are you still starting a business?
+Textile producers and importers have to report to the government.
+Are you starting a business?
 Then report within six weeks of starting it.
 In doing so, you indicate the type and quantity of textiles you expect to sell in the next 12 months.
-Are you joining the a producer organisation?
-Then the organisation will do the notification for you.
+Are you joining a producer organisation?
+Then the organisation will make the notification for you.

-Waste management will look like this after the introduction of UPV Textiles:
+Waste management will look like this after the introduction of UPV for Textiles:

 • Producers make textiles